He writes about a variety of topics, mediated through the prisms of photography and art.

 Translations for: Sandberg Instituut (Amsterdam), KABK: Royal Academy of Art (The Hague), Minerva Art Academy (Groningen), Johan Deumens Gallery, Kehrer Verlag, FotoMuseum Antwerpen, Rein Jelle Terpstra, Anouk Kruithof, Frank van der Stok, Hanne Hagenaars, Mariken Wessels, Extrapool, and Alumniportal Deutschland among others.

-With Paradox, producers of large-scale photo-projects on multiple platforms, I have worked as a researcher, writer and editor on the extensive documentary project The Last Days of Shishmaref (2007-2010) – involving a photobook, a web documentary, and a traveling exhibition.
+For Paradox, producers of large-scale multi-platform photo projects, Bakker worked as researcher, writer and editor on the extensive documentary project The Last Days of Shishmaref (2007-2010), involving a photobook, a web documentary, and a traveling exhibition.

-Between 2009 and 2011, under the alias of Perec, I ping-pong’d photos with Creep in an online photo-correspondence.
-A photo-dialogue of the eclectic ephemeral, moving from digital to analogue and back from analogue to digital.
+Between 2009 and 2011, under the alias of Perec, he engaged in an online photo-conversation with his colleague Creep.
+What resulted was a photo-dialogue showing the eclectic ephemeral on two sides of the Atlantic (USA vs. Europe & Africa), moving from digital to analogue and vice versa…

 Short educational biography

-During the second half of the long 1990s, I studied painting, printing and drawing at the fine (and to Dutch standards remote) art academies in the cities of Kampen and Maastricht.
-In 2007 I obtained my Master’s degree in Photographic Studies at Leiden University.
-My thesis (written in Dutch, under supervision of Helen Westgeest) is called: Ancestors return in silver grains: photo theory and visual repatriation.
+During the second half of the 1990s, Bakker studied painting, printing and drawing at the art academies in the Dutch towns of Kampen and Maastricht.
+In 2007 he obtained his Master’s degree in Photographic Studies at Leiden University.
+His 2007 thesis (written in Dutch and supervised by Helen Westgeest) is called: Ancestors return in silver grains: photo theory and visual repatriation.